LiteObject/inbox-ai/README.md

    served by the JSON ``/api/dashboard`` endpoint.
 - The app reuses the SQLite repository, so the dashboard reflects the latest sync results without additional services.
+- Filter limits and follow-up status on the dashboard, and toggle tasks between open/done without leaving the page.

 ## Roadmap